AmericanCouncils/Mutate/README.md

 ## Adapters ##

 Adapters are wrappers for a pre-existing toolset which does the real work for any file conversion/manipulation.
 Technically these adapters can be anything.
 Common examples are `ffmpeg` for audio/video manipulation and ImageMagick for image manipulation in PHP.
-By default, the library provides `Adapter` implementations for those tools just listed, but others could be easily added.
+By default, the library provides `Adapter` implementations for several commonly used tools, including those just mentioned.

 ### Registering an adapter ###